 Day 11: Paro – Thimphu Tour

-The road between Paro and Thimphu is considered as one of the best road in Bhutan.
-On the way to Thimphu stop at Ta- chhogagang temple and hike down to the 14th century suspension bridge made out of iron chains.
+The road between Paro and Thimphu is considered one of the best roads in Bhutan.
+On the way to Thimphu stop at Tam chhog temple and hike down to the 14th-century suspension bridge made out of iron chains.
 It was built by the great engineer and Buddhist poet called Lama Thangtong Gyalpo or Lama Chazampa.

-Thimphu with the population of about 80000 is the biggest and most populated city in Bhutan.
+Thimphu with a population of about 80000 is the biggest and most populated city in Bhutan.